Walkthrough: Explore the Visual Studio IDE with C++

 The colors in Visual Studio should match the following image:

 To return the IDE to the Light color theme, repeat the previous steps, except choose Light in step 2.
-For more information, see Customizing the Development Environment.
+For more information, see How to: Change Visual Studio Fonts and Colors.

 When you create an app in Visual Studio, you first create a project and a solution.
 For this example, you’ll create a Windows console app.